 Get that ice cream, jump in the dancing water fountains, take your picture at the iconic “Cozumel” sign.

 And then just hang out for a while.
-You’ll very likely catch a performance.
-Or watch an artist at work.
+You’ll very likely catch a musical performance, and there are often local artists and craftsmen at work, demonstrating their crafts, and happy to show off their traditions.

 People-watch all the different characters of daily life in town, or those arriving off of the ferry from the mainland each hour.
 Watch the various boats come in and out of port.

-And if you’re lucky enough to be in town at the time of a seasonal holiday, like Christmas week, Carnaval, Mexico’s Independence Day (September 16th) or Mexico’s Day of the Dead (November 1-2), and many others, the zócalo will be especially alive with regional decor and displays.
+And if you’re lucky enough to be in town at the time of a seasonal holiday, like Christmas week, Carnaval, Mexico’s Independence Day (September 16th) or Mexico’s Day of the Dead (November 1-2), and many others, the zócalo will be especially alive with families and children enjoying Mexico’s regional decor and displays.

 (Please, poke around the rest of the blog for some of our other posts on visiting Cozumel during specific holiday months.)